Call Now for Your Free Consultation:

 What to Do If You’re Unsure About Your Legal Standing

 If you have legal doubts, unresolved citations, or are under investigation, don’t guess your way through the renewal.
-Callahan Law Firm can provide a confidential consultation to help you deal with outstanding issues, determine your next steps and avoid costly mistakes.
+Callahan Law Firm assists nurses who are navigating disciplinary actions, criminal disclosures, or Board investigations that could impact renewal or reinstatement.

 When Should You Consult a Nursing License Defense Attorney?